 - Plant Manager: Satya Veerapaneni

 Site History: The General Motors Truck Group Wentzville facility is located 40 miles west of St. Louis, Missouri on a 569-acre site.
 The facility was built in 1983 on a wheat field.
 The current facility employs approximately 3500 employees that work over three shifts.
 In addition, Wentzville has a contiguous stamping facility on site that produces the majority of the body parts that are used in the production of the Chevy Express and GMC Savana full size vans and the Chevrolet Colorado and GMC Canyon mid-size trucks.
 The Wentzville Assembly Center is the global production site for the Full Size Van.
 To date, over 2.5 million Full Size Vans have been produced at Wentzville Assembly.

-- In September of 2014, GM announced a third shift and 750 new jobs to begin in the first quarter of 2015 at Wentzville to meet anticipated demand for new pickup trucks.
+- In March of 2015 GM implemented a third shift and 750 new jobs at Wentzville to meet anticipated demand for new mid-sized pickup trucks.

 - In late 2015 and early 2016, GM invested $82.3 million dollars at Wentzville for new materials and equipment, environmental, and facilities improvements.

 - In late 2016 and early 2017, GM invested $40 million dollars for plant improvements that included new conveyors and robots to support additional production of Wentzville made trucks and vans.